 attitudes that are appropriate for graduates of the respective academic

-: formative and summative assessments that address student learning achievements of an entire class or the effectiveness of individual or multiple-section courses.
+Course-Level Assessment: Formative and summative assessments that address student learning achievements of an entire class or the effectiveness of individual or multiple-section courses.